moumoutte/sqla_helpers/doc/sqla_helpers.rst

         }

-The method `sqla_helpers.base_model.BaseModel.load` can construct object from a dictionnary.
+The method `sqla_helpers.base_model.BaseModel.load` can build object from a dictionary.
-The meaning of use a dictionnary is to facillitate access to data in JSON or generate JSON frpm dictionnary.
+The meaning of use a dictionary is to facilitate access to data in JSON or generate JSON from dictionary.

 Objects are getting from database if primary key attributes are found on the dictionnary.
 Otherwise new object are created.